Camp Roles & Responsibilities

 Use traditional camp activities to educate staff further and to break up the potential monotony of orientation.

-While you will need to set aside time to train both counselors and support staff in their specific duties, you should try to conduct as much of the orientation with the entire staff as possible.
+While you will need to set aside time to train both counselors in their specific duties, you should try to conduct as much of the orientation with the entire staff as possible.
 Whenever you break down into smaller groups, double check that every group includes both American and international staff.
-Also, try to house counselors and support staff together, even if just for orientation.
+Also, try to house counselors together, even if just for orientation.

 Although all InterExchange participants are screened for their ability to understand and speak English, participants are often self-conscious and afraid of speaking imperfect English.
 Don’t assume that a participant who is reluctant to speak English is someone with limited language skills.
 In fact, he or she is completely capable of understanding and communicating.
 Support your staff by being patient and providing a comfortable environment for participants to improve their English.
 Let them know it is all right to make mistakes and that you’re there to guide them!